The Ins and Outs (and Tight Squeezes) of Closet Design: 5 Space Planning Tips

 Clothing Rod Height – The Wrong Way

-The problem comes when closet designers design double-hang spaces, but also try to insert extra shelves or storage cubbies in there.
-I see this mistake a lot.
-Perhaps they believe that it makes the closet look nicer, or more interesting.
+Extra shelves/cubbies with double-hang: Sometimes closet designers think this looks more useful.
 But the reality is that the homeowner will have to get on a step-stool to fetch a shirt from the top clothing rod.
-The top rod shown below is likely about 8′ tall.
+The top rod shown below is likely about 8′ tall, instead of 7′ tall.
+(It’s also exasperating to me that these built-ins are not adjustable.
+I would tear this all out and do it the right way.)

 Even more cubbies!
 Here is a second example, with extra cubbies!
-You’d need a taller stepstool to reach that top rod, which is likely at least 9′ tall.
+You’d need a taller stepstool to reach that top rod, which is likely at least 9′ tall, instead of 7′ tall.